White House says China trade talks to resume in Washington next week

 China denies that its policies coerce foreign firms to transfer technology to Chinese competitors.
 It has said its own retaliatory tariffs on U.S. goods, including soybeans and aircraft, will go into effect if the U.S. duties are imposed.

-Reporting by Steve Holland; Writing by Tim Ahmann and David Lawder; Editing by Mohammad Zargham and Peter Cooney
+Reporting by Steve Holland; Additional reporting by Michael Martina in BEIJING; Writing by Tim Ahmann and David Lawder; Editing by Peter Cooney and Clarence Fernandez